ABOUT THE BAROSSA VALLEY IN SOUTH AUSTRALIA

 It is home to some of Australia’s finest restaurants, inspired by fresh food, local wine and produce from the region.

-Preserving, smoking and baking produce are still a part of everyday life and the results include smoked mettwurst, lachschinken, traditional breads, bienenstich and streuselkuchen, dill cucumbers, pickled onions, olives and olive oil, egg noodles, and a variety of chutneys, pickles and preserves.
+Preserving, smoking and baking produce are still a part of everyday life and the results include smoked mettwurst, lachschinken, traditional bread, bienenstich and streuselkuchen, dill cucumbers, pickled onions, olives and olive oil, egg noodles, and a variety of chutneys, pickles and preserves.

 A rich passion for food reflects the Barossa’s strong traditions and heritage, mixed with modern innovation and a hunger for quality.
 The Barossa is home to some of Australia’s finest regional restaurants, inspired by fresh food, wine and produce from the region.